-For the physical phantom-based experiments, we collected 2000 trajectories in total, 1000 in low brightness setting and 1000 in high brightness setting.
+For real-life experiments, we collected 2000 trajectories in low and high brightness settings.
 In simulation, we collected 2500 trajectories under a wide range of brightness conditions, while various eyes with different size and backgrounds were randomly replaced.
-The procedure for data collection were as follows: we initialized the tool at a random position in view of the camera, then navigated towards a randomly selected position below the eye in a straight-line trajectory.
+The procedure for data collection were as follows: we initialized the tool at a random position, then navigated towards a randomly selected position below the eye in a straight-line trajectory.
 We use straight-line trajectories as a way to generate predictable and simple ground-truth expert data.
-When collision was detected between the tool and the eye phantom using a force sensor at the end-effector (Fig. 3), we logged the images and the robot kinematics of the trajectory.
-For simplicity, we kept the orientation of the tool fixed and only moved the xyzpose of the tool.
+When collision was detected between the tool and the eye phantom using a force sensor at the end-effector (Fig. 3), we logged the images and the tool-tip positions of the trajectory.
+For simplicity, we kept the orientation of the tool fixed and only moved the XYZ-position of the tool.
 The position of the eye remained fixed as well.
-These conditions apply for both real-life experiments and in simulation.